oracle/weblogic-kubernetes-operator/documentation/staging/content/quickstart/install.md

        --set "kubernetes.namespaces={traefik}"
    ```
     This deploys the Traefik controller with plain text node port `30305`, SSL node port `30443`, and `kubernetes.namespaces` specifically set.

-1. Verify that the operator's pod is running by listing the pods in the operator's namespace.
-You should see one
-for the operator and one for the [conversion webhook]({{< relref "/managing-operators/conversion-webhook#introduction" >}}), a
-singleton Deployment in your Kubernetes cluster that automatically and transparently upgrades domain resources.

-    ```shell
-    $ kubectl get pods -n sample-weblogic-operator-ns
-    ```

-1. Verify that the operator is up and running by viewing the operator pod's log:

-    ```shell
-    $ kubectl logs -n sample-weblogic-operator-ns -c weblogic-operator deployments/weblogic-operator
-    ```